axel37/ms2d-photomaton-server/README.md

 - `bun` must be installed (bun.sh)
 - `GMAIL_USERNAME` env variable with a valid gmail address
 - `GMAIL_PASSWORD` env variable with app password of gmail account - https://myaccount.google.com/apppasswords
+- `PICTURES_PATH` env variable with the path to where the pictures are saved by the front-end application

 ## Installation